UncertainLab/Enlsip.jl/README.md

    Pkg.add("Enlsip")
 ```

-## How to Use Enlsip
+## How to Use

 Solving a problem with Enlsip is organized in two steps.

-First, you need to define to create a model of your problem with the `CnlsModel` structure.
+First, you need to create a model of your problem with the `CnlsModel` structure.

 ### Creating a model